Cortisol Testing: How to Diagnose and Treat Adrenal Issues

 Symptoms of Adrenal problems

-The problem with many hormone imbalances is that they tend to share many of the same symptoms with one another.
+The problem with many hormone imbalances is that they tend to share many of the same symptoms as one another.

 For this reason (and to ensure proper treatment) it is usually wise to test prior to any treatment you undergo.